nrkn/h5on/readme.md

 Despite that, you can do some interesting and powerful things with this approach.

-## Why would you want to traverse an object graph with jQuery
+## Why would you want to traverse an object graph with jQuery?

 JSON data is an object graph - the DOM is an object graph.
 Many developers are already familiar with using selectors to traverse and manipulate the DOM.